storybookjs/marko/addons/controls/README.md

 ## Installation

-In the first version, Controls requires that you're [Storybook Docs](https://github.com/storybookjs/storybook/tree/master/addons/docs).
+In the first version, Controls requires that you're using [Storybook Docs](https://github.com/storybookjs/storybook/tree/master/addons/docs).
 If you're not using it already, please install that first.

 Next, install the package: